wiredcraft-ops/role-wcl-zabbix-scripts/README.md

 Example Playbook
 ----------------

-Just include role wcl-zabbix-scripts to the playbook.
+Before you use wcl-zabbix-scripts, you need to have zabbix-agent in place, then include role wcl-zabbix-scripts to the playbook.

     - hosts: all
       sudo: true
       roles:
+        - role: wcl-zabbix-agent
+          agent_server: "127.0.0.1"
         - role: wcl-zabbix-scripts

 License